tamu-edu/ORATOR-ATLAS/README.md

 ## TO-DO
 - Update readme for changes
-- Automate the process for a directory instead of single  image and output should correspond to input name
 - Update list of supported datasets
 - Example integration showing the distribution of objects/images for single dataset and multidataset
 - Example integration showing the images from different datasets in a unified ontology